the-chef0/FluidModel/README.md

 Follow the steps below after the repository has been cloned.

-- Create a virtual environment, ie 'py -3.10 -m venv .venv'
+- Create a virtual environment, ie `py -3.10 -m venv .venv`
-- Run 'pip install -r requirements.txt' to install all necessary packages
+- Run `pip install -r requirements.txt` to install all necessary packages

 # Usage
-To train and test the model run 'py model\main.py'.
+To train and test the model run `py model\main.py`.

 The following arguments can be added to the command above:
 - nb_epochs (determines numbers of epochs to run.
 Default = 10)